 Have you ever felt overwhelmed by your tasks?
 Imagine juggling multiple responsibilities, feeling submerged by the urgency of each demand.
 For many, managing priorities can quickly become a source of anxiety.
 Fortunately, proven methods exist to help you regain control.
-Discover how to combine the Eisenhower Matrix and the GTD (Getting Things Done) method (Allen, 2015) to organize your priorities effectively.
+This guide shows you how to combine the Eisenhower Matrix and the GTD (Getting Things Done) method (Allen, 2015) to organize your priorities effectively.

 Start by noting all your tasks in one place, whether in a notebook or an app.
 The idea is to gather everything you need to do to get an overview and avoid forgetting anything.
 For example, include work projects, household chores, and even grocery shopping.